Mattlister/FilmDBMain/README.md

 ### Original wireframe concepts

-* The wireframes below were the original design I had in mind.
-A bold header and the images were to be sat on a blank background.
-How I visualised it and how it showed were very different and it was much duller on screen.
-The images which hadn't been chosen at the time might have brought it into a better light but I reviewed other sites and they either had a similar design or something more dramatic.
+* The wireframes were originally drawn out by hand and then I created the final concept design below the wireframes.
+A bold header and striking image was how I visualised it and the final product stayed pretty true to concept design.

-* Original Full Screen Design
+* Wireframes show each page on a differnet format including a Full Screen web page, a Tablet and a Mobile layout.
+Due to my free versions of Balsamiq coming to an end and one type.
+I used Mocha for the mobile and I apologise but I used pencil for the others which weren't as nice

 <details>
-<summary>Full Screen Dropdown</summary>
+<summary></summary>
 <br>

 ### Home Page